The scenario goes something like this:

 You are producing, importing, and selling your product.
 Life is good.

-Suddenly, you or someone you know alerts you that your product is being sold on the web by an entity that is unknown to you.
-Maybe it’s a former version of your product…. maybe it’s a current version.
-Maybe it’s not your product at all but a similar and much more cheaply made version.
-Or maybe a version of your product shows up at a store with your name and logo…but it’s not your product.
+Suddenly, you find out your product is being sold on the web by an entity unknown to you.
+Maybe it’s a former version of your product…. perhaps it’s a current version.
+Maybe it’s not your product but a similar and more cheaply made version.
+Or perhaps a version of your product shows up at a store with your name and logo…but it’s not your product.

-It doesn’t matter if the product is current, out of date, or a poor knockoff.
-Your intellectual property (IP) rights are being violated and your product and possibly your company’s reputation could be in jeopardy.
+It doesn’t matter if the product is current, outdated, or a poor knockoff.
+The violation of your intellectual property (IP) rights and your product and possibly your company’s reputation could be in jeopardy.

-One of the first things you can do is report the site that is selling your product without your authorization to the National Intellectual Property Rights Coordination Center: https://www.iprcenter.gov/referral/view.
+One of the first things you can do is report the site selling your product without your authorization to the National Intellectual Property Rights Coordination Center: https://www.iprcenter.gov/referral/view.